-The NC ECHS was established in 2003; it is empowered to address the motor vehicle crash epidemic and coordinate the many safety initiatives both within and outside of the NCDOT, with an emphasis on efficiency of resources and the prioritization of programs.
-The NC ECHS is comprised of representatives from top management of selected disciplines involved in highway safety who control the current and potentially available resources for use in safety efforts.
+The NC ECHS, established in 2003,is empowered to address the motor vehicle crash epidemic and coordinate the many safety initiatives both within and outside of the NCDOT, with an emphasis on efficiency of resources and the prioritization of programs.
+The NC ECHS includes top management of selected disciplines involved in highway safety.
 The committee endorsed and adopted the American Association of State Highway and Transportation Official's (AASHTO) SHSP as its working plan with the understanding that this is a dynamic document subject to modifications as necessary to address North Carolina's needs.